DeveloperLx/LxThroughPointsBezier-Swift/README.md

     You must give at least 1 point for drawing the curve.
 License
 -----------
-AFNetworking is available under the Apache License 2.0.
+LxThroughPointsBezier-Swift is available under the Apache License 2.0.
 See the LICENSE file for more info.